What is the True HI Gas Content in Massive Quiescent Galaxies in the Local Universe?: Data

 \subsection{The \addd\ sample}

 The full ATLAS$^{\rm 3D}$ sample \citep{Cappellari2011-ATLAS3D} consists of 260 nearby early-type galaxies (ETGs) within 42 Mpc and brighter than $M_{\rm K} = -21.5$ mag, including 58 galaxies in the Virgo Cluster.
 Deep \hi\ observations for 166 of these galaxies were obtained with the Westerbork Synthesis Radio Telescope \citep[WSRT;][]{Serra2012-ATLAS3D}, resulting in 53 detections and 113 non-detections, with limits on the \hi\ mass fraction reaching $\log(M_{\textsc{Hi}}/M_\ast) \sim -4$ for the latter.
-For this work, we consider the 67 ATLAS$^{\rm 3D}$ galaxies that meet our selection criteria ($M_\ast > 10^{10} M_\odot$, $\text{NUV}-r > 5$), plotted as orange stars in~\autoref{fig:SFR_Mstar}.
+For this work, we consider the 65 ATLAS$^{\rm 3D}$ galaxies that meet our selection criteria ($M_\ast > 10^{10} M_\odot$, $\text{NUV}-r > 5$, and $\rm \log sSFR < -11\ yr^{-1}$), plotted as orange stars in~\autoref{fig:SFR_Mstar}.
 The stellar masses for the ATLAS$^{\rm 3D}$ sample, $M_{\rm JAM}$, were derived using the Jeans Anisotropic Multi-Gaussian Expansion method \citep{Cappellari2013} and exhibit a systematic offset of approximately 0.3 dex from NSA-derived masses.
 To account for this, we adopt $M_{\rm JAM} - 0.3$ as the stellar mass for this sample.
 Star formation rates are derived from polycyclic aromatic hydrocarbon (PAH) luminosities \citep{Kokusho2017}.
-As shown in Figure~\ref{fig:SFR_Mstar}, all but two galaxies have $\log(\text{sSFR}/\text{yr}^{-1}) < -11$.
-To ensure a robustly quenched sample, we remove these two galaxies (despite their sSFRs being very near the cutoff), resulting in a final sample of 65 galaxies.
 This sample comprises 16 Virgo Cluster members and 49 field galaxies.
 In what follows, we refer to this sample of 65 galaxies as the `ATLAS$^{\rm 3D}$' sample.